diogoeichert/micro-editor/README.md

 # micro-editor
-A simple yet resourceful text editor
+A simple yet resourceful text editor for the [.NET](https://dotnet.microsoft.com/) platform, created to simplify text editing tasks in a way that no other tool was capable of.